Did Dad’s Genes Put Him at Risk of Developing Mesothelioma?

 He worked hard and pulled many overtime shifts.
 Most months, he was off only one or two days.
 He earned a supervisor position, and he loved his job and the people with whom he worked.
 He made a decent wage and was able to provide for our family.

 All was well, until he developed mesothelioma in 1992.

-We now know my dad’s job at the paper mill exposed him to asbestos, a toxic mineral fiber that causes mesothelioma and other illnesses.
+We now know my dad’s job at the paper mill exposed him to asbestos, a toxic mineral fiber that causes other asbestos-related illnesses.
 I had to wonder, though, why didn’t everyone who worked at the mill develop mesothelioma too?

 Research shows my father’s genetics may have played a role in causing his cancer.